 1. M. is a woman from Honduras.
 Her daughter, D., is a derivative on her asylum application and is also independently eligible for asylum.
-M. and D. speak Spanish and live in northcentral Indiana.
+M. and D. speak Spanish and live in Northcentral Indiana.
 (20-0143663) (20-0143734)

 When M. was a young teenager, her uncle raped her and then forced her to live with him for years, where he beat and raped her regularly.
 As a result, M. gave birth to her daughter when she was a teenager.
 After continued abuse, M. finally escaped to the United States with her daughter, D., in 2019.
 Although M. and D. were issued Notices to Appear (NTAs) by the Department of Homeland Security when they entered the United States, their NTAs have not yet been filed with the immigration court.
 Unless and until their NTAs are filed with the court, USCIS retains initial jurisdiction over their applications for asylum.
 NIJC filed M. and D.'s applications for asylum with USCIS in August 2020.
 Because these applications were filed more than one year after M. and D. entered the United States, their pro bono attorneys will need to argue that they merit an exception to the one-year filing deadline for asylum.
 NIJC will assist them in making this argument.
-All affidavits and supporting materials to their case will be due one week prior to M. and D.'s interview at the asylum office, which could occur at any time in the coming months, unless their NTAs are filed with the immigration court.
+Once their NTAs are filed with the court, they will be placed into court proceedings.
+All affidavits and supporting materials will be due 15 days prior to their individual merits hearing.